RunescapeLife/bussycoin/README.md

  - Haven't thought this far out

 **Winter 2021:**
- - Have atleast 1 stable build?
+ - Have at least 1 stable build?
 Maybe?
 No?
 Ok...

 **2022:**
  - Dead currency m8